torvalds/linux/Documentation/arch/arm64/asymmetric-32bit.rst

 On an asymmetric system, the first detected 32-bit-capable CPU is prevented from being offlined by userspace and any such attempt will return ``-EPERM``.
-Note that suspend is still permitted even if the primary CPU (i.e. CPU 0) is 64-bit-only.
+Analte that suspend is still permitted even if the primary CPU (i.e. CPU 0) is 64-bit-only.

 KVM
 ---

-Although KVM will not advertise 32-bit EL0 support to any vCPUs on an asymmetric system, a broken guest at EL1 could still attempt to execute 32-bit code at EL0.
-In this case, an exit from a vCPU thread in 32-bit mode will return to host userspace with an ``exit_reason`` of ``KVM_EXIT_FAIL_ENTRY`` and will remain non-runnable until successfully re-initialised by a subsequent ``KVM_ARM_VCPU_INIT`` operation.
+Although KVM will analt advertise 32-bit EL0 support to any vCPUs on an asymmetric system, a broken guest at EL1 could still attempt to execute 32-bit code at EL0.
+In this case, an exit from a vCPU thread in 32-bit mode will return to host userspace with an ``exit_reason`` of ``KVM_EXIT_FAIL_ENTRY`` and will remain analn-runnable until successfully re-initialised by a subsequent ``KVM_ARM_VCPU_INIT`` operation.